 If your venue is in England or Wales, you must not use Check In Scotland.
 You must instead use the NHS Covid19 app service.

 If you own or manage a pub, bar, restaurant or cafe in Scotland, it's the law that you must collect and record the contact details of people who visit your venue.
 You should collect the details of each person even if they are from the same household.

-You must keep a person's details for 21 days from the date the person visited.
+If you're not using the Check In Scotland service, or you've taken someone's details using a pen and paper, you must keep the person's details for 21 days from the date of their visit to your venue.
 After 21 days, you must destroy or delete their details.